hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ## External Services Storage Options

-This information is included if External Services Operational Mode is required.
+This information is included if *External Services* operational mode is required.

 ### External Services - Object Storage Options